 – Since they’re for a specified purpose, they often come with strings attached

-– Many grants may be offered only to organizations and institutions rather than individuals
+– Many grants are only offered to organizations and institutions rather than individuals

 – If you land a prestigious scholarship, it could cover your entire education expenses, including full tuition, boarding, lodging, living expenses, allowance, etc. The best part?
 None of it needs to be repaid!

-– Competition for most scholarships is quite high, and you must prove your merit or need, depending on the scholarship’s eligibility criteria, before you can be awarded
+– Competition for most scholarships and grants is quite high, and you must prove your merit or need, depending on the scholarship’s eligibility criteria, before you can be awarded

-– Scholarship awards require a scholar to maintain a certain academic performance for it to be renewed from year to year
+– All Scholarship awards come with the requirement of necessary academic excellence.
+A scholar needs to maintain a certain academic performance so that the scholarship can be renewed every year